Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Transverse-field Ising model

-Now we have fixed the parameter $\epsilon_{\mathrm{EH}}$ and completed the functional form of the LBW-EH ansatz, then we should evaluate its accuracy.
-By comparing the physical observables obtained from the LBW-EH ansatz and exact-EH, the validity of the LBW-EH ansatz can be assessed.
-The physical observable we choose is the correlation function, which is directly connected to the eigenvectors of the reduced density matrix.
-The definition of the correlation function is
+After we fix the parameter $\epsilon_{\mathrm{EH}}$ and obtain the complete LBW-EH, we proceed to evaluate its accuracy by comparing physical observables obtained from the LBW-EH ansatz and from the exact-EH.
+We focus on equal-time spin correlations, which are directly determined by the EH eigenstates and therefore provide a sensitive benchmark of the ansatz.
+We define the correlation function as

-where $r$ represents the distance between two spins.
-Through the measurement of the correlation function, we can extract the thermodynamic properties of LBW-EH and the entanglement properties of exact-EH.
-A key advantage of our two-dimensional model over its one-dimensional counterpart is its capacity to probe correlations along the entanglement boundary, in addition to those perpendicular to it.
-Since the correlations along the boundary encompass more entanglement information, our study explicitly focuses on these particular correlation functions.
+where $\mathbf{i}=(i_x,i_y)$ labels a lattice site in subsystem $A$ and $\mathbf{r}=(r_x,r_y)$ is the separation vector.
+In the two-dimensional cylinder geometry (periodic along $y$), we measure correlations on the boundary-adjacent line inside $A$ by choosing $i_x=1$ and taking the separation along the entanglement boundary as $r_x=0$.
+Concretely, we take $\mathbf{i}=(1,i_y)$ and $\mathbf{r}=(0,r_y)$ so that $\mathbf{i}+\mathbf{r}=(1,i_y+r_y)$ (mod $L$) along the periodic $y$ direction.
+In practice, we average over all boundary positions $i_y=1,\dots,L$ to improve statistics and report the along-boundary correlator as a function of the boundary separation $r_y$, which we define as

+where $i_y+r_y$ is understood modulo $L$ due to periodic boundary conditions along $y$.
+A key advantage of the two-dimensional setup is that it allows us to probe correlations both along and perpendicular to the entanglement boundary.
+In what follows we emphasize the along-boundary correlations, which carry the dominant boundary signal and provide the most direct and discriminating test of the LBW-EH ansatz in our geometry.
+In the present work, we validate the LBW-EH ansatz primarily through low-energy two-point correlators along the entanglement boundary, which provide a direct and sensitive benchmark.